Morning Star (British newspaper): History

 Soviet bulk orders ended abruptly in 1989 (the Communist Party of the Soviet Union had still been buying 6,000 copies every day), and the termination of this order, with only a week's notice, was the cause of "huge financial disruption".

 In the 1990s, the publication's circulation fell to 7,000, following the end of the Soviet bulk sales.
 There were tensions between different CPB factions over control of the paper, and in particular over the successor of Tony Chater as editor.
 Chief Executive Mary Rosser favoured the news editor, Paul Corry (also her son-in-law); the staff and by the unions favoured Chater's deputy, John Haylett, who was installed in February 1995.
 In 1998 many of its workers – then earning £10,500 a year and with no raise for 11 years – went on strike.
 These strikes were provoked by the sacking by Rosser of Haylett for "gross misconduct".
 During the protest a breakaway from the Morning Star, the Workers' Morning Star was formed, and published by a small group of journalists who worked for the Morning Star at the same time.
 This paper was discontinued before the end of the decade.
 Haylett was eventually reinstated as editor and the protests stopped, as the circulation saw a moderate increase.
 "Our political relationship is still with the Communist Party of Britain", he said in 2005, pointing out that only about 10% of readers were members of the party, "but now we represent a broad movement".

-It opposed the 1999 Kosovo War, denouncing military intervention by NATO, and consistently defended Serbian president Slobodan Milošević, according to other publications.

 Although the paper is normally published from Monday to Saturday, an issue of the Morning Star was published on 13 September 2015, its first ever Sunday edition, to cover the election of Jeremy Corbyn as Leader of the Labour Party.